On $\beta=6$ Tracy-Widom distribution and the second Calogero-Painlev\'e system: Introduction and Main Result

-Formulae (\ref{con1}) - (\ref{conconst}) have been derived in \cite{BEMN} within the framework of the so-called loop-equation technique by performing the relevant double scaling limit directly in the formal large $N$ expansion of the multiple integral in (\ref{mint}). \begin{rmk} For even $\beta$ the integral above was evaluated in \cite{BEMN}
+Formulae \eqref{con1} -- \eqref{expconst} have been derived in \cite{BEMN,BN} within the framework of the so-called loop-equation technique by performing the relevant double scaling limit directly in the formal large $N$ expansion of the multiple integral in \eqref{mint}. \begin{remark} For even $\beta$ the integral above was evaluated in \cite{BEMN} as